bertbalcaen/esdi-webdesign-course/04_forms.md

 - You would need to save this as `process_contact_form.php`, and place it on a server that can handle PHP scripts.
 - When the user clicks the submit button, the data is sent to `process_contact_form.php`.
-- The variables `$_POST['your_name']` and `$_POST['message']` will be replace with the actual data that the user entered.
+- The variables `$_POST['your_name']` and `$_POST['message']` will be replaced with the actual data that the user entered.
 Note that these correspond to the `name` attributes of the form elements.
 - After sending the mail, the user will be redirected to `thanks.html`.

 # Form validation

 This is a simplified example.
-In a real situation, you would make sure that `your_name` and `message` fields are not empty, and remove any type of input that could be dangerous.
+In a real situation, you would make sure that the `your_name` and `message` fields are not empty, and remove any type of input that could be dangerous.

 This is called 'form validation'.
 Examples are: